 Lymphangiography (or lymphography) is the use of imaging, such as X-ray or MRI , to visualize the body’s lymphatic system.
 This allows clinicians to map the anatomy of the lymphatic system and determine the exact locations of lymphatic leaks.

-A specialized technique called dynamic contrast MR lymphangiography (DCMRL) was developed by experts from CHOP and Penn Medicine, Yoav Dori, MD and Max Itkin, MD.
+A specialized technique called dynamic contrast MR lymphangiography (DCMRL) was developed by experts from CHOP.
 During this procedure, an MRI contrast agent is injected directly into the lymphatic system, which provides clear images of the anatomy and flow of the lymphatic system.

 When lymphatic leaks are found, they can be sealed through two similar lymphatic interventional procedures:

 - Thoracic duct embolization, in which the entire thoracic duct is embolized, or sealed shut